ivssh/elasticsearch-helm-chart/README.md

-# Elastic Cloud on Kubernetes Helm Chart
+# ECK Helm Chart based on Elastic operator pattern

-This functionality is in beta and is subject to change.
-The design and code is less mature than official GA features and is being provided as-is with no warranties.
-Beta features are not subject to the support SLA of official GA features.
+This Helm chart is based on Elastic operator pattern.
+Currently in beta.

 ## Requirements